speckosaurus/cherubplay-chat-exporter/README.md

 Some things missing from the tool includes:

-1. Adding user symbols to each message.
-Eg "🌀: Karkat said hi."

-2. Updating the UI in real time to give live updates, such as "3/41 pages exported"
+1. Updating the UI in real time to give live updates, such as "3/41 pages exported"

 3. Additional option to export OOC messages by accepting username and password